 Through specific mindfulness exercises you can create a a deep look into your mental state and thus find a better inner balance.
 Especially effective: a relaxed meditation in the evening.

-Why is my relationship going down the drain?
-Why does it come to an argument every day?
-Why do I feel like my partner doesn't understand me?
-It's becoming unbearable.
+Why goes my Relationship down the drain?
+Why does it come to an argument every day anew?
+Why do I have the feeling that my partner doesn't understand me?
+Slowly it becomes really unbearable.
 It can't go on like this.

 The foundation for a happy relationship is mindfulness.
 On the one hand, mindfulness of your own feelings.
 And on the other hand, mindfulness of my partner's feelings.

 Because only when we explore our feelings and those of our partner, we are able to deal with each other better and to develop a to lead happier relationship.